claani/claani.github.io/_pages/about.md

 I am a Master student majoring math at Free University of Berlin.
 I mainly study discrete optimization and discrete geometry.

-You can find a draft of my thesis here [Master Thesis](../assets/master_thesis.pdf), Please note, the introduction and computational results are not complete yet
+You can find a draft of my thesis here [Master Thesis](../assets/master_thesis.pdf), Please note, the draft is not complete yet, and here are many sentence need to be paraphrased.